AnonymousStarLab/GNN-AE/README.md

 The GNN-AE approach consists of both offline and online phases (i.e., offline.tar.gz and online.tar.gz).
 GNN-AE is a graph neural network (GNN)-based anchor embedding approach, which allows exact subgraph matching.

-As the data after offline training are large, we have prepared two examples (i.e., the yeast data set and the syn-ws data set) of necessary data after offline training.
+As the data after offline training is large, we have prepared two examples (i.e., the yeast data set and the syn-ws data set) of the necessary data after offline training.
 You can run online processing directly without running offline operations first.

 ## Running Offline Process
 Download the offline.tar.gz, execute the following commands.